CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

 .. image:: images/lifelines_intro_naf_fitter.png

-The cumulative hazard has less immediate understanding than the survival curve, but the hazard curve is the basis of more advanced techniques in survival analysis.
-Recall that we are estimating *cumulative hazard curve*, :math:`H(t)`.
+The cumulative hazard has less obvious understanding than the survival functions, but the hazard functions is the basis of more advanced techniques in survival analysis.
+Recall that we are estimating *cumulative hazard functions*, :math:`H(t)`.
 (Why?
 The sum of estimates is much more stable than the point-wise estimates.)
 Thus we know the *rate of change* of this curve is an estimate of the hazard function.